-Another way to cut down the spend on your supermarket visit is by adopting a trend made popular in the U.S. – Couponing.
+Another way to cut down the spend on your supermarket visit is by adopting a trend made popular especially in the U.S. – couponing.
 You might have seen the TV show ‘Extreme Couponing’ that sparked everyone’s interest.
 People scour through newspapers & magazines to find vouchers and then laboriously cut each one out.
-A lot of vouchers these days are digital so you don’t need to spend hours tracking them down, sites like Hotukdeals or Latestdeals are a great places to find them.
-You can also use apps (http://greenjinn.com/or sites offering grocery cashback). mySupermarket will help you distinguish in which supermarket your weekly shop will be the cheapest.
+In the UK we also have some paper coupons or shall I say vouchers available in papers, for example in Daily Mail.
+A lot of vouchers these days are digital so you don’t need to spend hours tracking them down, sites like Hotukdeals or Latestdeals are great places to find them.
+You can also use a multitude of apps such as Shopmium or http://greenjinn.com/or sites offering grocery cashback). mySupermarket will help you distinguish in which supermarket your weekly shop will be the cheapest.

 Change your shopping habits